eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Status: approved

-When the Ankaios Agent gets an `UpdateWorkload` message with added Workloads that were already started by the Agent Manager, the Agent Manager shall request the update of the Workloads from the corresponding Runtime Adapter.
+When the Ankaios Agent gets an `UpdateWorkload` message with an added workloads that was already started by the RuntimeManager, the RuntimeManager shall trigger the update of the workload.

 Comment:
 This situation can happen if the Ankaios Server gets restarted.
 It is not yet confirmed if this handling is correct and it is subject to change.

 Tags:
-- AgentManager
+- RuntimeManager

 Needs:
 - impl
 - utest

-###### Agent forwards start Workload message
+###### Agent adds on update missing workload
-`swdd~agent-forwards-start-workload~1`
+`swdd~agent-add-on-update-missing-workload~1`

 Status: approved

-When the Ankaios Agent gets an `UpdateWorkload` message with added Workloads that was not started already and the runtime is known, the Agent Manager shall request the start of the Workloads from the corresponding Runtime Adapter.
+When the Ankaios Agent gets an `UpdateWorkload` message that indicates an update of a workload and the workload cannot be found, the RuntimeManager shall trigger adding of the workload.

+Comment:
+This situation cannot actually occur, but if a workload is requested to be added it shall also be added instead of just tracing an error/warning.

 Tags:
-- AgentManager
+- RuntimeManager

 Needs:
 - impl
 - utest

-##### Adding (starting) a new Workload

-The following diagram shows the steps taken by the Workload Facade to start Workload action:

-![Starting a Workload](plantuml/seq_workload_start.svg)

-###### PodmanAdapter creates and starts PodmanWorkload
+###### Agent creates workload
-`swdd~podman-adapter-creates-starts-podman-workload~2`
+`swdd~agent-added-creates-workload~1`

 Status: approved

-When the PodmanAdapter gets an add Workload call, the PodmanAdapter shall start a Workload Facade with a newly created PodmanWorkload.
+When the Ankaios agent gets an `UpdateWorkload` message with an added workload that was not started already and the runtime is known, the Agent Manager shall request the corresponding RuntimeFacade to create the workload.

 Tags:
-- PodmanAdapter
+- RuntimeManager

 Needs:
 - impl
 - utest

-###### Workload Facade starts workload
-`swdd~agent-facade-start-workload~1`

-Status: approved

-When the Workload Facade gets a requests to start a workload, the Workload Facade shall start the specific provided to it Workload, starting monitoring it and waiting for stop or update commands.

-Tags:
-- WorkloadFacade

-Needs:
-- impl
-- utest

-###### PodmanAdapter stores PodmanWorkload in the list of running workloads
-`swdd~podman-adapter-stores-podman-workload~2`

-Status: approved

-When the PodmanAdapter creates and starts a Workload Facade with a PodmanWorkload, the PodmanAdapter shall store the Workload Facade in a list of running workloads.

-Tags:
-- PodmanAdapter

-Needs:
-- impl
-- utest
+##### Adding (creating) a new workload via the podman runtime

+The following diagram shows the steps taken by the podman runtime to create a workload:

+// TODO update diagram
+![Starting a Workload](plantuml/seq_workload_start.svg)

 ###### PodmanAdapter mounts FIFO files into workload
 `swdd~podman-adapt-mount-interface-pipes-into-workload~2`